 Eligible to apply for permanent residence after seven years

 In order to obtain any of the above visas, the applicant must submit all the relevant application forms and supporting documents.
-Upon the Immigration Department’s receipt of all the required documents, it normally takes four to eight months to process the visa or entry permit applications.
+Upon the Immigration Department’s receipt of all the required documents, it normally takes one to nine months to process the visa or entry permit applications.

 Approval of applications is entirely discretionary and is subject to changes in government policies.
 The director of immigration reserves absolute discretion to refuse any application, even if all criteria for eligibility are met.
 Successful applicants will normally be granted a limited extended stay of 24 months (only without other conditions of stay upon entry).
 Applicants may apply to extend their stay in the HKSAR before their limit of stay expires.
-Such applications will only be considered if the applicants continue to meet the eligibility criteria under entry for investment, the QMAS, or the General Employment Policy.
+Such applications will only be considered if the applicants continue to meet the eligibility criteria under entry for investment, the QMAS, the TTPS, the GEP, or the CIES.

 Taxation in Hong Kong is based on a territorial source principle.
 Hong Kong companies only pay tax on profits sourced in Hong Kong, and the rate of taxation currently is 17.5% on assessable profits.
 There are no withholding taxes on dividends or interest and no taxes on capital gains.
 However, withholding tax on royalties does apply, currently at 5.25%, and is only imposed on royalties paid to non-resident recipients not related to the payers.
 If they are related parties, then a tax rate of 16.5% is applicable.